PRAXIS Series Jump Start

 The Core series of tests are offered continuously throughout the year and can be taken individually or as three sections in a combined sitting, during any scheduled test administration.
 The tests measure academic skill in reading, writing and mathematics.
 Test takers can find more information about the PRAXIS® Core tests at the Educational Testing Services (ETS) site for the Praxis Series

 The subject assessments measure subject-specific content knowledge, as well as general and subject-specific teaching skills, that students need to beginning teaching.
 Test takers can find more information about the PRAXIS II® Subject assessments at the Educational Testing Services (ETS) site for the Praxis Series

 Kansas State Teacher Licensing Information

-Students and current teachers who are interested in knowing more Kansas State's Licensing and Endorsement Programs or the College of Education Elementary and Secondary Education programs can visit the College of Education's Center for Student and Professional Service or email firstname.lastname@example.org
+Students and current teachers who are interested in knowing more about Kansas State's Licensing and Endorsement Programs or the College of Education's Elementary and Secondary Education programs can visit the College of Education's Endorsement for Licensure or email firstname.lastname@example.org

 Before registering for your PRAXIS exams be sure to review the list of exams offered to determine which exam you are required to sit.
 You can visit your college advisor and/or review the list of required tests and certifications below.
 To register for all exams, test takers must visit the ETS website, create an account in PRAXIS and register to test.
 See the link below for help with registering for a test.